 To quote Rosso: “Nothing is material in space, because everything is space and therefore everything is relative”.

 Sculpture and photography Such are the principles that led Rosso to turn to photography.
 He photographed his works in the studio, changing the backdrops, adjusting the framing, until the forms dissolved and faded into the space.
 In Rosso’s eyes, sculpture and the viewing of sculpture were inextricably linked, and photography became the ultimate movement from the spectator’s point of view.
 It enabled him to reach his ultimate goal: to render form insubstantial.
 In doing so, he recognized photography as an artistic discipline.

 A must-see exhibition in Ghent Favouring an open, spatial, and interactive perspective on sculpture coupled with a holistic perspective on the creative process, Medardo Rosso was indeed an artist ahead of his time.
 He aspired to render form insubstantial through sculpture, drawing, and photography.
 In doing so, he produced extremely fragile sculptures which are very rarely displayed or moved.

-The MSK has succeeded in bringing together an impressive collection of works from public and private collections across Europe.
-The Medardo Rosso retrospective offers a unique opportunity to admire first hand the work of this pioneer of modern sculpture.
-Rarely have so many works by this internationally acclaimed master, unjustly neglected in Belgium, been shown together in an exhibition.
+The MSK succeeded in bringing together an impressive collection of works from public and private collections across Europe.
+The Medardo Rosso retrospective offered a unique opportunity to admire first hand the work of this pioneer of modern sculpture.
+Rarely had so many works by this internationally acclaimed master, unjustly neglected in Belgium, been shown together in an exhibition.